brenns10/dotfiles/README.md

 ![terminal preview](term.png)

-## Workflows
+## Environment

-I've maintained these dotfiles for a fairly long time now, and they support some very particular workflows and behaviors.
+I've maintained these dotfiles for a fairly long time now, and they support some very particular work environments.

 ### Operating System